SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: FAIRSEQ2

 Following the spirit of its predecessor FAIRSEQ~\citep{ott2019fairseq}, FARSEQ2 was built with extensibility in mind.
 The library-like structure of the code enables effortless component drop-ins, including those initially written in FAIRSEQ.
-We expect continuous populating of the library with new components by us and by the open-source community in the following years. \maha{update this depending on where unity/vocoders live}
+We expect continuous populating of the library with new components by us and by the open-source community in the following years.

 Another guiding principle for FAIRSEQ2 is a clear separation of core and experimental code.
 The original FAIRSEQ has become a hub for numerous research ideas.
 Often they were added in the form of if-else statements mixed with the core functionality.
 Over time, the number of such if-else statements and associated command line options has grown, with each option poorly supported and often subtly incompatible with other options.
 To prevent this scenario, in FAIRSEQ2, all basic components are designed with the “dependency inversion” principle, making it possible to compose them easily.
 Existing model architectures can be modified with just a few lines of code without requiring copy/pasting large amounts of code.
 All plug-ins and modifications exist as separate components, not interfering with the parent blocks and not hindering access to them for other users.
 Larger efforts (like \unity or \sonar described in this paper) are moved into separate repositories and use FAIRSEQ2 as a dependency.